simplesalt/main-9bc77/content/_index.md

     type: section_content
     title: About
     content: >
       Security is misunderstood.
-At its core, it really doesn't need to be.
+It's not as complicated as it seems, and there's a lot of common sense available if you want it.
 Furthermore, the practices that make products and organizations excellent tend to also generate strong security.
 I'd like to share these with you.
     actions:
       - label: Hit me up
         url: /contact